renekreijveld/JoomlaBashScripts/README.md

 3. Make **all** scripts executable with `chmod +x /usr/local/bin/<scriptname>`
 4. Run the script `jscriptsconfig` to configure the default settings, where your websites are stored and where the scripts may store databasebackups and websitebackups.

-Every cli tool can be run with the -h parameter to display help information.
+Every script can be run with the -h parameter to display help information.

 ## The scripts: